wlswotmd/gef/README.md

 ### Qemu-user cooperation
 * It works with any version qemu-user, but qemu-6.x or higher is recommended.
     * Start qemu-user with the `-g 1234` option and listen on `localhost:1234`.
-    * Attach with `gdb-multiarch -ex 'file /PATH/TO/BINARY' -ex 'target remote localhost:1234'`.
+    * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
-* Intel pin is supported.
-    * Listen with `pin -appdebug -appdebug_server_port 1234 -t obj-intel64/inscount0.so -- /bin/ls`.
-* Intel SDE is supported.
-    * Listen with `sde64 -debug -debug-port 1234 -- /bin/ls`.
 * Supported architectures
     * See [SUPPORTED_ARCH.md](https://github.com/bata24/gef/blob/dev/SUPPORTED_ARCH.md)